 If you do not already have a pressure washer and are considering buying one to wash your car, you may want to take note of certain features before you buy it.
 If you have a small car and do not intend to use the pressure washer for any large jobs, a more lightweight model would work and would make moving around your vehicle a little easier.
 But even if you only want the pressure washer to wash your car, do not go for the lighter models if you have a big SUV or truck.
 The larger the car, the bigger the model you’ll want to consider.
 Keep in mind where you are going to be cleaning your vehicle as well.
 A gas model may be more portable but is not a good option if you are intending to use it in a barn.
 You should also think about the water source, and you may need to consider a filter to prevent debris or hard water marks.
 Definitely determine if the pressure washer has a soap or detergent tank as just simply water is not going to help you.

 We like the SPX3000 because of its excellent performance and moderately low price tag.
 At a price of around $150, you get a solid pressure washer with 5 spray tips.
 The spray tips use Quick-Connect technology, which makes it so you can switch to different nozzles depending on which area of the car you are focusing on.

 The AR Blue Clean is a high quality and durable unit, so it is great for using for multiple jobs around your home or property.
-The long power cord make it so that you can move around your vehicle well, regardless of its size, and has an auto-shut off motor to preserve its life.
+The long power cord makes it so that you can move around your vehicle well, regardless of its size, and has an auto-shutoff motor to preserve its life.